Obsessive-Compulsive Disorder (OCD)

 2. Scrupulosity

-People with this type of OCD may have an overwhelming concern with moral or religious rightness.
+People with this type of OCD may have an overwhelming preoccupation with moral or religious rightness.

-For example, if a person forgot to reply to their partner’s time in say – 5 minutes – the person may feel guilty and like they’ve committed a sin.
+For example, if a person forgets to reply to their partner’s time in, say – 5 minutes – the person may feel guilty and like they’ve sinned.

-People with scrupulosity may engage in excessive praying, confessing, or seeking reassurance.
+People with scrupulosity may excessively pray, confess, or seek reassurance.
 They fear divine retribution for perceived wrongdoings (ie things that they think are ‘wrong’ but, in reality, are normal and common habits).

 OCD Diagnosis

-Secondly, the diagnostic test evaluates the presence of compulsions or repetitive behaviours performed to reduce the distress caused by the obsessions.
+Secondly, the OCD tests may evaluate the presence of compulsions or repetitive behaviours performed to reduce the distress caused by the obsessions.

-These behaviours are not connected in a realistic way to what they’re designed to prevent. (eg cleaning the room every few hours to get rid of the thought “I’ll die”).
+These behaviours are not realistically related to what they’re intended to prevent (eg cleaning the room every few hours to eliminate the thought, “I’ll die.”).

 OCD Diagnostic Questions

-1. Can you describe the thoughts or images that frequently intrude your mind?
+• Can you describe the thoughts or images that frequently intrude on your mind?

-5. How much time do you spend daily on these rituals or behaviours?
+• How much time do you spend daily on behaviours that you think are harmful?

 OCD Treatment